All Collections

 • 58.34 ppm/8 hours

-Now let's take a different example where this graph is also over the same interval of time however the circumstances were life-threatening conditions.
-Lucky for the occupants this SV25 was mounted directly next to a certified life safety carbon monoxide meter.
+This graph is also over the same interval of time; however, the circumstances were life-threatening conditions.
+Lucky for the occupants, the SV25 was mounted directly next to a certified, life safety carbon monoxide meter.
 The SV25 is not a certified life-safety carbon monoxide meter.

-Just like the first circumstance the values began with a spike however the level persisted to rise.
+Just like the first circumstance, the values began with a spike, however ,the level persisted to rise.
 The building's fire alarm went off and the occupants were evacuated.
-This represents a life-threatening event as the occupants had they not been evacuated would have been exposed to:
+This represents a life-threatening event.
+If the occupants had not evacuated, they would have been exposed to 400–500 ppm/hour.

 In this case, the SV25 was able to provide insights to the fire department to identify a failed water heater.

-If the SV25's Live reading shows unsafe values of carbon monoxide that are increasing or are not dissipating, evacuate the area and contact emergency services.
+⚠️ Warning.
+If the SV25 sensor's live reading shows unsafe values of carbon monoxide that are increasing or are not dissipating, evacuate the area immediately and contact emergency services.

 Did this answer your question?